Formal name: Alocasia amazonica

 Native habitat: Southeast Asia.

-Difficulty level: Moderate, does require specific care and an ideal indoor environment.
+Difficulty level: Moderate–requires specific care and an ideal indoor environment.

 Light requirements: Bright indirect light.
 This plant prefers only 60% shade.

-Temperature: A temperature between 65 F and 75 Fahrenheit and above-average humidity is ideal.
-The Elephant Ear will go dormant and die if they are exposed to the cold.
+Temperature: A temperature between 65 and 75 Fahrenheit and above-average humidity is ideal.
+The Elephant Ear will go dormant and die if exposed to the cold.